West Bengal Board Class 11 Chemistry Question Paper

 (c) Petrol

-Option c – Water drops in a dispersion medium of air
+Option c – Water droplets dispersed in air

 (a) Chloride shift